PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 };
 ```

-Finally use the following code to set the cookie.
+Finally, use the following code to set the cookie.

 ```ts
 cookies().set("jwt", responseData.jwt, config);
 ```

-Finally let's add a redirect to our `dashboard`, we will first need to create the page, so let's do that now.
+Finally, let's add a redirect to our `dashboard`; first, we must create the page, so let's do that now.

-Inside the `app` folder create the following folder `dashboard` with a `page.tsx` file with the following code.
+Inside the `app` folder, create the `dashboard` folder with a `page.tsx` file containing the following code.

 ```jsx
 export default function DashboardRoute() {